-Killing Girls brings us into the world of a Russian clinic that specializes in late term teenage abortions.
-Here, abortions are sometimes performed even after six months of pregnancy.
+Killing Girls brings us into the world of a Russian facility that specializes in late-term teenage abortions.
+Here, abortions are sometimes committed even after six months of pregnancy.

 Lake of Fire (2006)

 This graphic documentary explores both sides of the abortion struggle.
-The movie contains footage of actual abortions and of extremists protesting outside of abortion clinics.
+The movie contains footage of actual abortions and of pro-lifers protesting outside of abortion facilities.
 Not rated.

 Maafa 21: Black Genocide in 21st Century America (2009)

-A stunning expository of the rampant racism in abortion industry, that began as a eugenics movement and continues today in the targeting of minority communities by Planned Parenthood.
+A stunning expository of the rampant racism in abortion industry, from its origins as a eugenics movement through today with the targeting of minority communities by Planned Parenthood.
 Not rated.